jbenzshawel/addison.im-update/README.md

 # addison.im-update
-Updating the front end of my website.
-I decided to use bootstrap instead of my own framework since I do not really do much front end development lately.
+Update to the front end of my website.
+I decided to use bootstrap instead of my own framework this time since I mostly do back end development.